N-T-K/MIDIPianoLights/MidiPiano/README.md

 ## Usage and Behaviour:
-  The program is currently written to look for a piano (or possibly and MIDI
+⋅⋅⋅The program is currently written to look for a piano (or possibly and MIDI
       device) that is trasnmitting on channel 0.

-  There are two modes:
+⋅⋅⋅There are two modes:
-  * 1)Default
+   1) Default
-  * 2)User
+   2) User
-  "Default" is the base state in which all relays are on except for two that control lights illuminating the piano keys and the piano player.
+⋅⋅⋅"Default" is the base state in which all relays are on except for two that control lights illuminating the piano keys and the piano player.
   In "user" mode the lights are initially all shut off except for the two relays controlling lights on the piano keys and one spotlight overheard illuminating the current player.

-  Upon pressing a button, wired to digital pin on the arduino, the mode is switched from "Default" to "User".
+⋅⋅⋅Upon pressing a button, wired to digital pin on the arduino, the mode is switched from "Default" to "User".
 After initial deployment it was discovered that most people did not understand the button system so the program was modified to accept any piano key press as a trigger to switch